This post includes affiliate links.

 Now repeat R3 and R4 switching colors every 2 rounds (so every time you finish R4) until you reach the height of the hat you desire.
 I had a total of 15 rounds (not counting the sc round).

-Now, fasten off and cut your yarn leaving about 1 foot.
+Now, fasten off and cut your yarn leaving about 12 inches of yarn.
 Then weave your yarn through every third dc stitch in and out through the last round of the hat; pull the yarn tightly to close the hat, make a knot and weave in your ends.

 Now, you will just need to crochet the pom pom for which I have a video tutorial here.